RayChamiR7/terraformTest/README.md

-# ICS IaC Terraform Demo
+# ICS IaC Terraform Demo - Ray is learning

 ### Github actions example of how to use the ICS IaC Scanner with Terraform.